Vitis: Description

 In the wild, all species of Vitis are normally dioecious, but under domestication, variants with perfect flowers appear to have been selected.
 Flower buds are formed late in the growing season and overwinter for blooming in the spring of the next year.
 They produce leaf-opposed cymes.
 Vitis is distinguished from other genera in the Vitaceae family by its petals, which remain joined at the tip and detach from the base to fall off together as a calyptra or 'cap'.
 The flowers are pentamerous.
 The calyx is greatly reduced or nonexistent in most species.
-The fruit is a berry, ovoid in shape and juicy, with a two-celled ovary each containing two ovules, thus normally producing four seeds per flower (or fewer by way of aborted embryos).
+The fruit is a berry in botanical terms, ovoid in shape and juicy, with a two-celled ovary each containing two ovules, thus normally producing four seeds per flower (or fewer by way of aborted embryos).

 Other parts of the vine include the tendrils which are leaf-opposed, branched in Vitis vinifera, and support the climbing plant by twining around surrounding structures such as branches or the trellising of a vine-training system.

 The genus Vitis is divided into two subgenera, Euvitis Planch. have 38 chromosomes (n=19) with berries borne on clusters and Muscadinia Planch.
 40 (n=20) with small clusters.

 Wild grapes can resemble the single-seeded Menispermum canadense (moonseed), which is toxic.